aminomancer/uc.css.js/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Please don't change or delete the template -->

+**Link to the file containing the bug**
+If a script is broken, link to the script.
+If you don't know which script is causing the problem, try removing scripts randomly and restarting Firefox until the problem disappears.

 **Describe the bug**
 A clear and concise description of what the bug is.